Computer vision: Hardware

 There are many kinds of computer vision systems; however, all of them contain these basic elements: a power source, at least one image acquisition device (camera, ccd, etc.), a processor, and control and communication cables or some kind of wireless interconnection mechanism.
 In addition, a practical vision system contains software, as well as a display in order to monitor the system.
 Vision systems for inner spaces, as most industrial ones, contain an illumination system and may be placed in a controlled environment.
-Furthermore, a completed system includes many accessories such as camera supports, cables and connectors.
+Furthermore, a completed system includes many accessories, such as camera supports, cables, and connectors.

 Most computer vision systems use visible-light cameras passively viewing a scene at frame rates of at most 60 frames per second (usually far slower).

 A few computer vision systems use image-acquisition hardware with active illumination or something other than visible light or both, such as structured-light 3D scanners, thermographic cameras, hyperspectral imagers, radar imaging, lidar scanners, magnetic resonance images, side-scan sonar, synthetic aperture sonar, etc. Such hardware captures "images" that are then processed often using the same computer vision algorithms used to process visible-light images.

 While traditional broadcast and consumer video systems operate at a rate of 30 frames per second, advances in digital signal processing and consumer graphics hardware has made high-speed image acquisition, processing, and display possible for real-time systems on the order of hundreds to thousands of frames per second.
 For applications in robotics, fast, real-time video systems are critically important and often can simplify the processing needed for certain algorithms.
 When combined with a high-speed projector, fast image acquisition allows 3D measurement and feature tracking to be realized.

 Egocentric vision systems are composed of a wearable camera that automatically take pictures from a first-person perspective.

-As of 2016, vision processing units are emerging as a new class of processor, to complement CPUs and graphics processing units (GPUs) in this role.
+As of 2016, vision processing units are emerging as a new class of processors to complement CPUs and graphics processing units (GPUs) in this role.